Tanishqa29/DNS-Lookup-Tool/README.md

 This CLI tool performs DNS enumeration, WHOIS lookups, subdomain brute forcing, and DNS tracing — all in one place.

+⚡ Built with performance-focused multithreading for fast reconnaissance.

 ---

 # 🚀 Features